Sapphires and their heavenly blue

 The Logan sapphire

 Sapphires also come in other colors, including gray, yellow, orange, green, brown, purple, violet, bi-color (which exhibit more than one hue in a single stone) and even color change that shift in different lights.
 Interestingly, the industry has a small, yet controversial blindspot — it’s where the line is drawn distinguishing rubies from pink sapphires.
 Technically, the two have the same makeup, but rubies will have “more” chromium to achieve a deeper red color.
 But how much is enough to call it a ruby?
 There are industry tone scales to help indicate defining levels (ie: Tone 4 is Medium Light making it a pink sapphire - while Tone 5 is Medium and crosses over to ruby), however not all countries or vendors consistently abide by these category-defining principles, resulting in the errant classification of some sapphires as rubies.
-These opal earrings fall in the lighter end of the Tone scale and thus, are categorized as pink sapphires.
+These rose cut earrings fall in the lighter end of the Tone scale and thus, are categorized as pink sapphires.

 Pink sapphire earrings